 A murder charge typically is investigated by the city police, county sheriff’s department or the Virginia Bureau of Criminal Investigation (BCI).
 It will then be prosecuted by the local Commonwealth Attorney’s office and pursued in state courts.
 This is why you need a Roanoke murder lawyer to defend you in court.

 It is important to note that a person may be charged with murder for aiding and abetting in another person’s commission of the acts that caused the death of another.
 A person may also be accused of participating in a conspiracy to commit a homicide.

 Some acts that result in the death of another are not classified as murder because they lack the element of “malice.”
-They may be punishable as voluntary or involuntary manslaughter, which are Class 5 felonies.
+They may be punishable as voluntary or involuntary manslaughter, which is Class 5 felonies.
 Causing the death of another due to driving under the influence, for instance, could be prosecuted as involuntary manslaughter.

 Under some circumstances, a murder charge may be investigated by the FBI or another federal agency and prosecuted by the U.S. Attorney’s office in federal court.
 Those circumstances include alleged murders that involve:

 Federal prosecutors typically have much more time and resources at their disposal to pursue homicide convictions.
 Additionally, federal courts operate under different rules of evidence and procedural rules than Virginia state courts.
 In this sense, if you are facing a murder charge in federal court, getting help from a lawyer with experience in the federal court system will be crucial to your defense.
 We can offer expert legal representation for your Roanoke criminal charge.

 For nearly three decades as a lawyer, John E. Lichtenstein has stood up for the rights of the accused, including those charged with murder, manslaughter and other serious violent crimes.